Page images

 the bloody flesh, trampled under foot, is there at hand whenever the inmates of the hut feel disposed to eat.

 I feel suffocated; my nose, throat, and eyes, all are affected, but I want to see.
 I even try to conceal my sensations; and when an oily hand is stretched out to me in token of welcome, I hold out a handkerchief as a gift, and thus avoid the good natured grasp that threatens me.
-Some trifling presents soon make friends of these poor disinherited children of nature; and, like the diver, preparing for a long effort, I try to see as much as possible, holding my breath and inhaling as little as I can of that atmosphere.
+Some trifling presents soon make friends of these poor: disinherited children of nature; and, like the diver, preparing for a long effort, I try to see as much as possible, holding my breath and inhaling as little as I can of that atmosphere.

 "

-noise against our sides; it is impossible to close an eye.
+I cannot reflect without sorrow, first, on the impossibilty to which we should of course be reduced of doing anything for those whom we are going to succor, and then at the terrible blow this would be to poor Lady Franklin, whose last hope we are.
+The floes break with a crackling noise against our sides; it is impossible to close an eye.
 Read over Sir John Franklin's voyages again.
 What admirable simplicity, and what real superiority is apparent in those unpretending phrases, which say only what those eminent men have seen in a clear manner, yet poetical withal, for they are faithful painters of nature!
-In reading these voyages, as well as those of Parry, we are possessed with implicit confidence; and, without analyzing our feelings, we are instinctively prompted to believe the writers: and yet they never deal in high-sounding empty phrases, but give us facts in every line.
+In reading these voyages, as well as those of Parry, we are possessed with implicit confidence; and, without analyzing our feelings, we are instinctively prompted to believe the writers; and yet they never deal in high-sounding empty phrases, but give us facts in every line.
 They how substantial and dignified, how full of inare painters after Humboldt's manner; we feel structive matter are their narratives, as we can tell by the sound of a cask struck with a finger whether it is full or empty.

 We will add only one other extract, from an entry made before a perilous coasting journey, which preceded by not very many months the coasting journey upon which he perished:

-A week ago, I accomplished my twenty-sixth The "poor disinherited children of nature year; in the last ten years I have passed through learnt his name not in that hut only.
-After more dangers than men of my age usually meet his death among the ice, when men of science with.
-I have passed safely through those trials; in all parts of Europe grieved for the loss of and when I speak of my lucky star, or of prea fellow-laborer, when hard-handed English fidence in anything astrological; that would be destination, I do not mean that I place my consailors grieved for the loss of a chief who was too absurd and too impious.
-No; my confidence in their eyes as a brother, when Alphonse, is placed higher; I do not believe that Proviand the sisters, and, above all, the mother at dence has guided and sustained me hitherto to home were to hear that their pride was gone, abandon me in the midst of my greatest trial.
-I and to refuse to be comforted-the Esquimaux, do not care to lose myself in the labyrinth of reinformed of his death by Captain Inglefield ligious systems, in which I believe there is little on his way home, cried out" Poor Bellot! beside sophisms, more or less fallacious; but I poor Bellot!" and shed tears.
-They remembered among other acts of kindness, how when he once saw one of their people with broken leg dragging himself painfully over the snow, he designed a wooden leg, and had it made by the ship's carpenter as a gift to the poor cripple.
+A week ago, I accomplished my twenty-sixth year; in the last ten years I have passed through more dangers than men of my age usually meet with.
+I have passed safely through those trials; and when I speak of my lucky star, or of prefidence in anything astrological; that would be destination, I do not mean that I place my contoo absurd and too impious.
+No; my confidence is placed higher; I do not believe that Providence has guided and sustained me hitherto to abandon me in the midst of my greatest trial.
+I do not care to lose myself in the labyrinth of religious systems, in which I believe there is little beside sophisms, more or less fallacious; but I listen to that inner voice which tells me that we

 are not thrown upon this earth by chance, withian to protect us.
 My prayer is offered up direct out compass to guide our conduct, without guardto the throne of the Almighty who created me, and renews my existence day by day.

-Before undertaking a journey, the chances of which it is impossible to foresee, I will once again place myself in the midst of all those I love, and ask the blessing of Heaven upon them and upon me.
-Full of confidence in the Divine mercy, I acknowledge all my imperfections; and if my conscience is at rest, it is because I trust, inexhaustible as it is boundless. not in my own justification, but in a goodness as
+Before undertaking a journey, the chances of which it is impossible to foresee, I will once again place myself in the midst of all those I love, and ask the blessing of Heaven upon them Full of confidence in the Divine and upon me.

-True soul!
-Well might he feel that he had dear child, before beginning any arduous under- not been "thrown upon this earth by chance." taking, always to invoke him who has said.
-It is not to Alphonse alone that he has left a "Knock, and it shall be opened!
-Ask, and it bright and noble example. shall be given !"
+my counsels cannot be given to you, remember, True soul!
+Well might he feel that he had dear child, before beginning any arduous under- not been "thrown upon this earth by chance." taking, always to invoke him who has said, It is not to Alphonse alone that he has left a "Knock, and it shall be opened!
+Ask, and it bright and noble example. shall be given!"
 And then, with thy conscience to guide thee, and thy heart in thy hand, march fearlessly on!

 "Where tufted grass and mossy beds